 - a.
 The value of the financial benefit varies with the items scoped out for work for each project. - b.
-See above.

-- c.
-The arrangement between Trilogy and its related party service providers are only conducted on arm's length commercial terms (or if not on arm's length terms then on terms that Trilogy believes are more favourable to the Trust). - d.
-The arrangements are on arm's length terms (or if not on arm's length terms then on terms that Trilogy believes are more favourable to the Trust) and no unit holder approval has been sought. - e.
-The risks associated with any related party arrangements are referred to in Section 6 of the PDS.
-Further, the engagement of a related party to provide services may be more difficult to enforce than where those services are provided by external parties. - f.
-Trilogy has policy and procedures in place for entering into related party transactions and compliance is monitored in respect of these by quarterly reporting to the Board and the Compliance Committee.
+See description above. - c.
+The arrangements between Trilogy Funds and its related party service providers are only conducted on arm's length commercial terms (or if not on arm's length terms, then on terms that Trilogy Funds believes are more favourable to the Trust). - d.
+The arrangements are on arm's length terms (or if not on arm's length terms, then on terms that Trilogy Funds believes are more favourable to the Trust) and no unit holder approval has been sought. - e.
+The risks associated with any related party arrangements are referred to in Section 7 of the PDS.
+Notably, the engagement of a related party to provide services may be more difficult to enforce than where those services are provided by external parties. - f.
+Trilogy Funds has policies and procedures in place for entering into related party transactions and compliance is monitored in respect of these by quarterly reporting to the Board and the Compliance Committee.